Things to Do in Kuwait City in February

 What is Kuwait City known for as a travel destination?

 Kuwait City is the Gulf's most underrated capital — a compact, walkable city with genuine historical depth alongside the gleaming malls and glass towers you'd expect.
-Highlights include the well-known Kuwait Towers jutting into the Arabian Gulf, the 19th-century Souq Mubarakiya bazaar still trading in spices and pearl jewellery, the vast Grand Mosque (free guided tours available), and the beautifully landscaped Al Shaheed Park.
+Highlights include the iconic Kuwait Towers jutting into the Arabian Gulf, the 19th-century Souq Mubarakiya bazaar still trading in spices and pearl jewellery, the vast Grand Mosque (free guided tours available), and the beautifully landscaped Al Shaheed Park.
 It's an alcohol-free, conservative city, but overwhelmingly welcoming to visitors.

 What are the best things to do in Kuwait?